 5.2.2 Silane-based water repellents work by penetrating deeply into porous materials and chemically bonding with the surface to form a hydrophobic barrier.
 This barrier effectively repels water while allowing moisture vapor to escape, thereby reducing water absorption and preventing damage without altering the material's appearance.

-5.2.3 The general life expectancy for Silane based water repellents are 10 years or more, subject to the climatic conditions.
+5.2.3 The general life expectancy for silane based water repellents are 10 years or more, subject to the climatic conditions.

 Concentration